 SmartHunts® - Best Boston Scavenger Hunts

 Experience SmartHunts®, the #1 Rated Boston scavenger hunts with a perfect 5.0 Customer TrustScore.
-SmartHunts are fun, collaborative, and entertaining, high-tech Boston scavenger hunts!
-They are a creative way to experience the essence of Boston with photo missions, video challenges, and trivia questions that guide teams on their corporate Boston scavenger hunts through monumental attractions, historic sites, and local gems.
-Boston SmartHunts can be delivered In-Person on Apple iPad Minis that we provide – or Remote using Live Zoom facilitation.
-Our customized Boston scavenger hunts are tailored to fit your company’s objectives, group size, and location.
+SmartHunts are fun, collaborative, and entertaining, high-tech city hunts!
+They are a creative way to experience the essence of Boston with photo missions, video challenges, and trivia questions that guide teams on their corporate adventure through monumental attractions, historic sites, and local gems.
+SmartHunts can be delivered In-Person on Apple iPad Minis that we provide – or Remote using Live Zoom facilitation.
+Our customized scavenger hunts are tailored to fit your company’s objectives, group size, and location.

-Blending fun, exploration, and corporate team building, SmartHunts® Boston scavenger hunts are an experience that will have your team buzzing with excitement.
-SmartHunts can customize your event to include much of what Boston has to offer, including world-class architectural marvels, top-tier museums, unique food & drinks, as well as highlighting the features of Boston’s mix of modern and historic culture.
-SmartHunts will take your team on a Boston scavenger hunt journey through this great city where they can discover their very own New England style.
+Blending fun, exploration, and corporate teambuilding, SmartHunts® are an experience that will have your team buzzing with excitement.
+SmartHunts can customize your event to include much of what Boston has to offer, including world-class architectural marvels, top-tier museums, unique food and drinks, as well as highlighting the features of Boston’s mix of modern and historic culture.
+Boston scavenger hunts will take your team on a journey through this great city where they can discover their very own New England style.

 (Hover over names for more detail)

-Countless Redcoats made the Common their camp in 1775 and it is also home to a whipping post, pillory, and stocks used by the Puritans to punish Pirates, Murderers and Witches!
+The Common was referred to as a “trayning field,” for more than 1000 Redcoats who made their camp on the Common during the British occupation of Boston in 1775 and is also home to a whipping post, pillory, and stocks used by the Puritans to punish Pirates, Murderers and Witches!
 There’s even a graveyard.

 In summer the Common serves as a public park for concerts, picnics, outdoor theater, baseball games and tennis matches.
 It has running paths, a carousel, monuments, memorials and ice skating on The Frog Pond in winter.